 4. Figure 3: ‘plulse’ is a typo; please also use ‘s’ here instead of ‘sec’.

-Done References: 1.
+Done

+NOTE The numbering of the figures has been changed to correspond to the order in which they appear in the manuscript

+OLD NEW fig 1a fig 4 fig 1b fig 5 fig 2a fig 1 fig 2b fig 3d fig 3 fig 3 fig 4 fig 3 References: 1.
 Please do not abbreviate journal titles.

 Done Table of Materials: 1.
 Please ensure the Table of Materials has information on all materials and equipment used, especially those mentioned in the Protocol.
-Check

-Reviewers' comments: Reviewer #1: This manuscript by David Barrass and Jean Beggs describes a step by step protocol enabling very short labelling of nascent RNA with the nucleotide analogue 4tU.
+Done Reviewers' comments: Reviewer #1: This manuscript by David Barrass and Jean Beggs describes a step by step protocol enabling very short labelling of nascent RNA with the nucleotide analogue 4tU.
 Overall the workflow is properly described, and the planned videos are expected to cover most of the critical steps.
 As a side note, the authors should emphasize the fast handling requirement of the experimental set-up during the video production, but meanwhile the video should be self-explanatory, meaning that the sequence of events should be slow enough to be understandable.
 If required, the authors and filming crew should keep in mind to implement slow motion replay and/ or multiple angle view of the most critical steps.
 Specific comments (without order of preferences): 1) Page 2 lane 33 "purification of thiolated RNA from any organism."
 Whereas 4tU labeling might be working in many or most organisms (the list is currently growing), there is no strong evidence available in the literature that very short labelling maybe efficiently working in ANY organism as stated by the authors.
 For example, to be efficient the yeast cells are engineered to uptake more of the 4tU, this strategy might not be easily applicable in different biological system and could represent an obstacle that might be difficult to overcome in many cases.
 This also implies that such analysis might be restricted to genetically tractable organisms.
 Along with this line, the Methanol step to "fix the cells" will be also detrimental for certain type of organisms that nay not withstand this treatment.
 Overall, the authors should be more cautious describing the potential of the method and the reader should be properly informed about these limitations.

 In compacting the abstract the statement that this was only after RNA was purified from other organisms was removed.
 This has now been added back, but the abstract is now over 150 words.
 2) Page 2 lane 48 "The extremely rapid and specific 4 thio uridine protocol (ers4tU)" the authors mean 4-thiouracil.